Nikolai Tymoshenko: Fatina Street Murders

 Around February 17, 2010, Tymoshenko stopped by a local bar to buy wine, where he came across 40-year-old Svetlana Karaseva.
-After talking for a bit, he invited her over to his apartment so they could drink in private.
-In a drunken stupor, Karaseva started complaining about her personal issues to Tymoshenko, who attempted to offer her some advice.
+After talking for a while, he invited her to his apartment so they could drink in private.
+In a drunken stupor, Karaseva started complaining about her issues to Tymoshenko, who attempted to offer her some advice.
 Irritated, she said that she did not need any help, called him a bum and started swearing at him.

 A conflict ensued between the two, during which Tymoshenko knocked her down to the ground and choked her for approximately ten minutes.
 After making sure that she was dead, he grabbed a knife and then proceeded to dismember, decapitate and disembowel her body.
-He then put the remains in bags, a bucket, a curtain and Bykova's red jacket, which he then discarded in the wasteland or into the Dnieper.
+He then put the remains in bags, a bucket, a curtain and Karaseva's red jacket, which he then discarded in the wasteland or into the Dnieper.
 As Karaseva's family members had abandoned her due to her constant drinking and frequent disappearances from home, she was not reported missing.

 Less than a month later, Tymoshenko was returning home when a seemingly drunken woman ran up to him and asked him for help, claiming that somebody was chasing her to steal her bottle of vodka.
 The woman, 35-year-old Svetlana Bykova, had just stolen 20,000 rubles of her own son's money gifted for his birthday, and likely wanted to hide from her relatives.
 Disintered in asking about her personal life, Tymoshenko nonetheless let her stay.

-Upon drinking two glasses of vodka, Karaseva started complaining about how all the men in her life were homeless bums.
+Upon drinking two glasses of vodka, Bykova started complaining about how all the men in her life were homeless bums.
 This remark was enough to anger Tymoshenko, who punched her in the temple and strangled her to death.
 Just like Karaseva before her, Bykova's body was dismembered, decapitated and disemboweled, and then scattered in the nearby wasteland.